-Liz Stich is in her second season as head women’s basketball coach at PSU in 2013-14.
-She took over in July 2012.
-A graduate of the University of Hartford and former four-year letterwinner, two-year starter and team captain for the Hawks, Stich had been an assistant women’s basketball coach the past four years at Central Connecticut State University in New Britain.
+Liz Stich is in her third season as head women’s basketball coach at PSU in 2013-14, taking over the program in July 2012.
+A graduate of the University of Hartford and former four-year letterwinner, two-year starter and team captain for the Hawks, Stich had been an assistant women’s basketball coach the previous four years at Central Connecticut State University in New Britain.

 A native of New Hartford, Conn, Stich served four years at Central Connecticut under head coach Beryl Piper after one season as an assistant at Longwood University in Farmville, Va.
 She was on the staff of the largest turnaround in NCAA Division I four years ago as the team improved from four wins in 2008 to 18 in 2009.

 Stich played for Coach Jennifer Rizzotti at Hartford from 2001-05 and was a student assistant coach during the 2005-06 season.
 The Hawks made NCAA appearances three times - 2002, 2005 and 2006 - during her five seasons at Hartford.
 She earned the team’s hustle award from 2003-05 and was an all-tournament team honoree at University of Hawaii Invitational in 2003.
 She averaged 6.1 points and 3.5 boards for her career.

 Stich attended St. Paul Catholic High School in Bristol, Conn., graduating as the all-time leading scorer.
 She captained the 2001 team to the Class S State Championship and was a three-time USA Today Honorable Mention All-American and a two-time Street & Smith Honorable Mention All-American.